Dmitri9149/Docker_in_Docker_Script_for_Script/README.md

 This is the FIRST part of the project : Project 1.

+THE SCRIPT JUST GENERATE THE TIME OF CREATION IN THE CONTAINER, NOT MORE, IN GENERAL THE INFORMATION ABOUT SYSTEM IS SENSITIVE.
+AND THE HTML PAGE IS NOT INTENDED FOR A PUBLIC USE.
+MAINLY IT IS A TASK TO SEE WHAT WE CAN DO WITH SCRIPTS AND TO GENERATE UNTRIVIAL INFORMATION FLOW.
 -> ---------------------------------------------------

 Second part is the solution for the exercise 3.3 of the